 Let’s talk about coffee

 I have been living for almost a year in Berlin, but I think I would need years to become an expert in the food scene and third wave coffee places in this huge & cool city.
-So I will only give my amateur impression.
-My top from Mitte, not in order:
+To be in Berlin is to be well-caffeinated.
+My top, in no order, only my amateur impression:

 2. Five Elephant in Mitte is a smaller venue of the Roastery in Kreuzberg.
-The coffee is excellent, and I find the little coffee in Mitte more cozy and friendly.
+The coffee is excellent.
 The online shop is also available 📌Alte Schönhauser 14

-3. The Barn Coffee Roasters is very famous in Berlin (for a reason), with a minimalistic interior and with coffee environentally sourced.
-I remembered they organized interesting events during the Coffee Festival last year 📌Auguststraße 58, 10119 and 📌Neue Schönhauser Strasse 12
+3. The Barn Coffee Roasters is famous in Berlin (for a reason), with a minimalistic interior and with coffee environentally sourced.
+I remembered they organized interesting events during the Coffee Festival last year 📌Auguststraße 58, 10119 and also Neue Schönhauser Strasse 12

-Brammibal’s at Potsdamer Platz Arkaden – plant based donuts are always my go-to.
-Free of any artificial product and delicious.
-I am not vegan and donuts are not my favorite dessert, and still, I always return to the Banoffee, Esspresso and Lemon Curd ones :).
+Brammibal’s near Potsdamer Platz – plant based donuts are my go-to.
+I am not vegan and donuts are not my favorite dessert, and still, I always return to the Banoffee, Esspresso and Lemon Curd ones.